Blazemeter/taurus/site/dat/docs/ConfigSyntax.md

 - additional-local-file.yml  # to add local file just set its path
 - http://central.host/mystorage/remote.yml  # you can also download config from http/https location
 ```

-## Environment Variable Access

-Any string value you access in configuration file is subject to environment variables evaluating.
-Any string pattern like `${varname}` replaced with corresponding environment variable value.
-Only variables that are listed under `settings.env` are processed.